-- Quickly manage your website with tools such as Plex control panel and WebMatrix
+- Quickly manage your website with tools such as the Plex control panel and WebMatrix.

-- Options of SSD available to boost your server’s performance, apart from the highly-reliable and efficient server performance
+- Options of SSD available to boost your server’s performance, apart from the highly-reliable and efficient, dedicated server performance.

 - Free migration of your website from your old host to Hostgator